 Read more about Director Watt

 Federal law requires the Federal Housing Finance Agency (FHFA) to issue a regulation to implement the Duty to Serve requirements specified in the Federal Housing Enterprises Financial Safety and Soundness Act of 1992, as amended by the Housing and Economic Recovery Act of 2008.
-The statute requires Fannie Mae and Freddie Mac (the Enterprises) to provide leadership to facilitate a secondary market for mortgages on housing for very low-, low-, and moderate-income families in three underserved markets specified in the statute:
+The statute requires Fannie Mae and Freddie Mac (Enterprises) to provide leadership to facilitate a secondary market for mortgages on housing for very low-, low-, and moderate-income families in three specified underserved markets:

 Click to access datasets on rural areas, Indian tribe areas, and high opportunity areas.

 Duty to Serve Overview Video (2-22-2017) Potential Manufactured Home Chattel Loans Pilots (1-18-2017)Proposed Evaluation Guidance (1-13-2017)Final Rule (12-29-2016)Duty to Serve Program Fact Sheet (12-13-2016)Superseded Fannie Mae Proposed Underserved Markets Plan (5-8-2017) Superseded Freddie Mac Proposed Underserved Markets Plan (5-8-2017) Proposed Rule (12-18-2015)Proposed Rule Fact Sheet (12-15-2015)